Skip to main content

 There are several ways to help start labor.
 One is to rupture the membrane that holds the amniotic fluid.
 This is also called "breaking the water."
 It's not painful and usually brings on labor.

 Another way is to use a medicine called oxytocin.
 This is a hormone that helps start contractions.
-Contractions usually begin within a few hours after the medicine is taken.
+Contractions usually begin within 30 minutes after the medicine is taken.

 Your baby will be monitored carefully throughout this process.